-So much of our wellbeing while volunteering from home depends on us feeling connected to others.
-Your volunteer manager will be keeping in touch with you and updating you as far as returning to volunteering, but if you’d like to get in touch with another member of the team, then please call the Volunteering Team who will be happy to help you.
+So much of our wellbeing while volunteering remotely depends on us feeling connected to others.
+Your volunteer manager will be keeping in touch with you and updating you, but if you’d like to get in touch with another member of the team, then please call the Volunteering Team who will be happy to help you.
 They can be contacted on: 0303 123 9999 (option 4) or email [email protected].

 Keep up to date with each month’s Volunteer News.
 This is where you’ll find out news about volunteering and it’s available in your preferred format.
 You’ll find the most recent version here.
 You can also follow RNIB on social media to feel more connected to our news, fundraising and campaigns.
 You’ll find us on Facebook, Instagram and Twitter.